Welcome! If you’re new here, Hi!

-Inheriting her wardrobe too of course inspired my love for sustainability and the concept of classic pieces lasting well over decades.
+Inheriting her wardrobe too of course inspired my love for sustainability and secondhand.

 While fashion is always cyclical (aka we see trends repeat themselves every few years simply in different forms), these seven pieces listed are always in style.

 You can wear these classics over and over again.

-Inspired by none other than my Grandma Jean of course (who inspired my career and love for the classics).
+Inspired by none other than my Grandma Jean of course.

 That’s when you know fashion is seriously timeless- that it can walk off the runway today and still be fashionable as it was 25+ years ago.

 Upon my grandma’s death I’d learned that she had literally kept decades worth of wardrobe (I don’t recommend this and if it’s a struggle for you to clean out the closet, check out this blog here)